-W-2 and 1099 Tax Report Deadlines for the 2018 Tax Year
+W-2 and 1099 Tax Report Deadlines for 2019 Taxes

 Early Filing Dates for Individual States

-The W-2 and 1099 MISC are used by workers on both their federal and state taxes.
+The W-2 and 1099-MISC are used by workers on both their federal and state taxes.
 Some states may have an earlier filing date requirement so it can also be important to check individual state deadlines for payroll filings.
 Check on the filing date and other requirements for your state by going to your state tax division.

 - Failing to file the correct forms by the due date.